Introduction

 -

-10. Can other people access my movement records via the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”)?
+10. Can other people access my movement records via the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”)?

 Answer: None of the movement records would be stored in the “QR Code” nor “Macao One Account”.